Foreign workers and students

 - You must be attending a designated learning institution (DLI).

-Even if you qualify as a fully vaccinated traveller, you must have a 14-day quarantine plan in place before arriving in Canada.
 The border services officer will make the final decision about whether or not you qualify.

 Applying for a study permit